 Our patent rights may not protect our patent protected products and product candidates if competitors devise ways of making products that compete with us without legally infringing our patent rights.
 For example, our patent rights in tipifarnib are limited in ways that affect our ability to exclude third parties from competing against us.
-In particular, the patent term for the composition of matter patents covering the API of tipifarnib expire in 2016 in the United States, countries in Europe and other jurisdictions.
+In particular, the patent term for the composition of matter patents covering the API of tipifarnib expired in the United States and countries in Europe in 2016.
 Composition of matter patents on APIs are generally considered to be the strongest form of intellectual property protection because such patents provide protection without regard to any particular method of use or manufacture or formulation of the API used.
-Patent term extension may be available in the United States to account for regulatory delays in obtaining human marketing approval for tipifarnib; however, only one patent may be extended per marketed compound.
+In July 2017, the U.S. PTO issued us a patent directed to the use of tipifarnib in certain patients with HRAS mutant HNSCC.
+Although this patent is currently in force, there is no guarantee that a court would agree that the patent is valid or enforceable.
+Further, if a competitor were to develop tipifarnib for use in an indication other than that claimed by the patent, we would not be able to prevent them from marketing tipifarnib in the United States or other jurisdictions based on the patent.
+We are pursuing additional U.S. and foreign method of use patents for tipifarnib, however there is no guarantee that any such patents will be granted.
+In April 2017, the U.S. PTO issued us a patent covering the composition of matter of KO-947 and certain structurally related compounds, and methods of using the compounds for the treatment of cancers.
+We are pursuing additional U.S. and foreign patents for KO-947, however there is no guarantee that any such patents will be granted.
+Patent term extension may be available in the United States to account for regulatory delays in obtaining human marketing approval for a product candidate; however, only one patent may be extended per marketed compound.
 Under our license agreement with Janssen, we and Janssen agree to cooperate in obtaining available patent term extensions.
 We and Janssen may not reach agreement and no patent term extension may be obtained.
 Additionally, the applicable authorities, including the U.S. PTO and the FDA, and any equivalent regulatory authority in other countries, may not agree with our assessment of whether such extensions are available, and may refuse to grant extensions to patents, or may grant more limited extensions than requested.
-If this occurs, our competitors who obtain the requisite regulatory approval can offer products with the same API as tipifarnib so long as the competitors do not infringe any method of use or formulations patents that we may hold.
+If this occurs, our competitors who obtain the requisite regulatory approval can offer products with the same API as tipifarnib so long as the competitors do not infringe any method of use patents that we may hold.
 Competitors may take advantage of our investment in development and clinical trials by referencing our clinical and preclinical data and launch their product earlier than might otherwise be the case.

-We expect that following expiration of composition of matter patents and any regulatory exclusivity we are able to obtain, competitors may manufacture and sell generic versions of tipifarnib, at a lower price, which would reduce tipifarnib's revenues.
+We expect that following expiration of patents and any regulatory exclusivity we are able to obtain, competitors may manufacture and sell generic versions of tipifarnib, at a lower price, which would reduce tipifarnib's revenues.
 In certain jurisdictions, legislation mandates generic substitution for brand name drugs.